Taking the Trolley makes Exploring Balboa Peninsula a Breeze

 Stops 10 and 12: Balboa and Adams

 Stops 10 and 12 on the Balboa Peninsula Trolley bring you to the small-town atmosphere of Balboa Village.
 Here, you’ll find endless beaches, mouthwatering restaurants, quaint shopping, and chic art galleries.
 Depending on the season, prepare to whale watch, participate in water sports, or go sportfishing.
 No matter the time of year, give the Fun Zone a whirl.

 The Fun Zone at Balboa Village will occupy you and your family for hours.
 From narrated harbor cruises to Ferris wheel rides, you’ll find something for everyone.
 The Fun Zone also offers skee-ball, arcade games, an ocean motion attraction, and interactive activities at the Discovery Cube’s Ocean Quest.

 Just a short ferry ride away, Balboa Island sits steeped in the fragrance of countless blossoms, picturesque scenery, and one-of-a-kind shopping and dining.
-If you’re in the mood for fine Italian cuisine, give Mr. G’s a try.
-The homemade pasta and exceptional wine list will satisfy even the most discerning foodies.
-Or, if you’d prefer to head straight for desert, check out the island’s famed Balboa Bars and frozen bananas at Sugar ‘n Spice.
+If you’re in the mood for something sweet, check out the island’s famed Balboa Bars and frozen bananas at Sugar ‘n Spice.
 Both treats are dipped in your choice of sauce and toppings.

 Written By: Engrid Barnett